 First time cruisers often ask if they need a passport to go on a cruise.
 The answer is that you generally need a passport to travel to a foreign country, but select itineraries sailing roundtrip from U.S. homeports do not require passports as travel documents.

 Here, we answer the most common questions about passports for cruises.
 Remember: It’s always the traveler’s responsibility to make sure they have the correct identification and documentation for your cruise.
-Otherwise, you could get turned away at the cruise port.
+Otherwise, you could get turned away at the cruise port without a refund.

 Which cruise ports require a passport?

 You need a passport for any cruise that departs out of a foreign port that you need to fly to.
 Cruises departing from Europe, South America, Asia, Africa and Australia require passports.
-If you’re flying to Caribbean islands like Barbados or the Bahamas, or Canadian homeports, such as Vancouver and Montreal, you will need to carry a passport.
+If you’re flying to Caribbean islands like Barbados or the Bahamas, or Canadian homeports, such as Vancouver and Montreal, you will need to carry a passport for these cruises as well.

 Remember that cruise ports such as San Juan, Puerto Rico, and St. Thomas, U.S. Virgin Islands, are actually part of the U.S. Treat those flights as domestic travel.